Level 2 Certificate in Understanding Behaviour that Challenges

 What will I learn?

-The Level 2 Certificate in Understanding Behaviour that Challenges comprises four mandatory units that are presented in two concise module workbooks:
+The Level 2 Certificate in Understanding Behaviour that Challenges comprises four mandatory units that are presented across two concise online modular workbooks:

 Unit 01: Understand behaviour that challenges